 But he was doing it out of necessity, and somehow he convinced editors to let him get away with it.
 (Perhaps because he didn't take up too much space.
 It's a rare Bunch story that lasts for more than a few pages.)

-What readers who decided to hate Bunch, to deliberately Not Get It, missed out on what were, among other things, some of the best first sentences and paragraphs ever published in genre magazines:
+What readers who decided to hate Bunch, to deliberately Not Get It, missed out on were, among other things, some of the best first sentences and paragraphs ever published in genre magazines:

 At first I was always scared that the policemen would come.
 And there I'd be up in my poor little room kicking this head.
 So the extreme pleasure I would be getting would be tinged with fear -- not guilt, not at all -- but fear that sooner or later those big blue men would come on their leather-cloppy feet -- heel plates thundering, thick knuckles pounding, and say, "Who's that up there making all that noise?
 Like kicking a head.
 Who's it?
 OPEN UP!!"
 And there I'd be.The wonder of Bunch is that all of those first sentences and paragraphs are followed by equally skilled, surprising, magical sentences and paragraphs.
 Each story works its way toward endings which are unpredictable, disturbing, darkly funny, and utterly apt.